 Thank you for visiting our website for the Clarke Prize Conference and Award Ceremony!

 Our 1-day annual conference is one of the most unique events in the water industry.
 We invite leading experts from various fields, such as microbiology, environmental engineering, and water resource economics, to talk about the most innovative research and technology advancements occurring today in urban water sustainability.
 These talks are complimented with practical case studies of projects currently being undertaken by water industry practitioners.

 The highlight of the event is the presentation of the Clarke Prize for outstanding achievement in water science.
 Consisting of a medallion and $50,000 award, the Clarke Prize is considered among the most prestigious awards in the global water community.
 This year, it will be awarded to John C. Crittenden, Ph.D., P.E., N.A.E, C.A.E., of the Georgia Institute of Technology for his outstanding contributions to treating chemical contaminants in water and his leadership in addressing water demand for transportation, energy production, and domestic use in a holistic, sustainable manner

-The Clarke Prize Conference will be held on Friday, October 30, 2015.
+The Clarke Prize Conference was held on Friday, October 30, 2015.
 We hope to see you there!

 Sign up for conference news

 Keep up with the latest Clarke Prize conference and award ceremony news!
 Join our mailing list to receive timely announcements and updates by email.

 Become a conference sponsor